 9. Underarm and Foot Deodorant

-Are you worried about what commercial deodorants might be doing to your health?
-Personally, I haven’t used one for years.
+Are you concerned about what commercial deodorants might be doing to your health?
+I haven’t used one for years.

 I prefer either zinc oxide paste or baking soda.

 To neutralize body odor and absorb perspiration, mix baking soda and cornstarch in equal parts.
-To apply, pick up on a cotton ball or an old shaving brush and dab under your arms.
-It will keep you smelling fresh, and there’ll be no sweat stains on your clothes.
+Pick up the mixture with a cotton ball or an old shaving brush and dab it under your arms.
+It should keep you smelling fresh and prevent sweat stains on your clothes.

-This also works well as a foot deodorant if you suffer from sweaty feet.
+This also works well as a foot deodorant if you deal with sweaty feet.

-Additionally, you can sprinkle pure baking soda into your shoes overnight to rid them of foot odor.
+Additionally, you can sprinkle pure baking soda into your shoes overnight to eliminate foot odor.

 For Hair Care